ninchat/ninchat-api/puppet.md

 =================

 Puppet users may control themselves like any normal user, including modifying user attributes.

-A master may enforce additional [attributes](api.md#puppet) on its puppets, which the puppet users themselves cannot override.
+A master may enforce [separate attributes](api.md#puppet) on its puppets, which the puppet users themselves cannot override.

 A puppet's attributes are visible to other members of realms and channels which are owned by the puppet's master.
 Client implementations will see both user